 Industry Analysis & Industry Trends

 The Social Clubs industry has been going through some turbulent times.
-Before 2008-09, a steady increase in gaming machine numbers and lax smoking laws brought prosperity to the industry.
+Before 2008-09, a steady increase in gaming machine numbers and lax smoking laws aided industry prosperity.
 However, the introduction of caps on the total number of gaming machines allowed in each club by various state governments, and the impact of the global financial crisis, hurt the industry.
-For an industry that now derives close to 60.0% of its revenue from gambling, these have been unwelcome developments.
+For an industry that now derives close to 60% of its revenue from gambling, these have been unwelcome developments.
 Furthermore, the effect of smoking bans introduced in the early 2000s has constrained industry revenue.
 Industry revenue derived from non-gambling activities is expected to remain mostly flat over the five years through 2013-14... purchase to read more